Gluten-Free Dairy-Free Breakfast Ideas (Part 1: Home Rotation)

 Make a batch and freeze.
 Reheat in the toaster like store waffles (without the additives).
 Use as sandwich as well.

 Bake once, grab for a few days.
 Pair with something protein-rich if you tend to get hungry quickly.
-See these GF/DF muffins as examples:
+See these GF/DF muffin recipes:

 Most pancakes freeze well.
 Reheat in the toaster (best option).
 GF/DF Pancake Master Template: